nickthegroot/recipe-recommendation/README.md

 All models can be trained using `python src/cli/train.py`.

 - Run `python src/cli/train.py --help` for all configuration options (there's a lot!)
+- In general, all models can be trained via `python src/cli/train.py fit`
+  - For example, `HeteroLCN` is trained with `python src/cli/train.py fit --model HeteroLGN`